 COVID-19 and the Slow Food Community, Slow Food USA

-Information on local initiatives in locations across the country, supporting local food and farmers.
+The Slow Food Mutual Aid database offers information on local initiatives across the country, supporting local food and farmers.

 COVID-19 Information and Support for Maine Farmers, Maine Organic Farmers and Gardeners Association